 Placement ID badges are mandatory and for use as needed in all clinical and interprofessional placements.
-Badges will be distributed to students in the fall prior to the first clinical placement in MWF 120 Normal Childbearing.
+Badges will be distributed to students in the fall prior to the first clinical placement in MWF 120 Normal Childbearing/MWF 121 Fundamentals in Midwifery Care.
 The cost of these badges will be billed directly to student accounts.
 In the event that a placement ID badge is lost or damaged and needs to be replaced, students should visit the OneCard office directly to request a new one and pay the appropriate fee.